huggingface/blog/tool_calling.md

 ```

-Since the model is gated, it will be very important to replace `<HF_TOKEN>` with your own Huggingface token once you have accepted the terms and condition of Llama-3-8B-Instruct on the [model page](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)
+Since the model is gated, it will be very important to replace `<HF_TOKEN>` with your own Hugging Face token once you have accepted the terms and conditions of Llama-3-8B-Instruct on the [model page](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)

 It will take a few minutes for our deployment to spin up.
 We can utilize the `.wait()` utility to block the running thread until the endpoint reaches a final "running" state.
 Once running, we can confirm its status and take it for a spin via the UI Playground: